jdi-docs/jdi-dark/source/includes/_technical_documentation.md

 By default JDI logging is defined in the next variables:

-**LOG_REQUEST = RestMethod::logRequest** located in package com.epam.http.requests, where logRequest method uses
+**LOG_REQUEST = RestMethod::logRequest** located in package *com.epam.http.requests*, where logRequest method uses

-- ILogger object method info(String msg, Object... args) - for console logging
++ ILogger object method info(String msg, Object... args) - for console logging
-- AllureLogger.startStep(String message, String requestData)  - for allure logging
++ AllureLogger.startStep(String message, String requestData)  - for allure logging

-**LOG_RESPONSE = RestResponse::logResponse** located in package com.epam.http.response, where logResponse method uses
+**LOG_RESPONSE = RestResponse::logResponse** located in package *com.epam.http.response*, where logResponse method uses

-- ILogger object method info(String msg, Object... args) - for console logging
++ ILogger object method info(String msg, Object... args) - for console logging
-- AllureLogger.passStep(String responseData, String uuid) - for allure logging
++ AllureLogger.passStep(String responseData, String uuid) - for allure logging

+**Customizing logging**

-For customizing logging you should redefine these static variables :
+For customizing logging you should redefine these static variables

-1. For customizing logger just for one or several tests -it's necessary to return logging variable in original state.
++ For customizing logger just for one or several tests -it's necessary to return logging variable in original state.
-2. If it is used allure logging - don't forget to include allure logging in the redefining variable.
++ If it is used allure logging - don't forget to include allure logging in the redefining variable.
-2. For customizing allure logging -it's necessary to redefine it in both variables: LOG_REQUEST and LOG_RESPONSE
++ For customizing allure logging -it's necessary to redefine it in both variables: LOG_REQUEST and LOG_RESPONSE

 See full example with redefining variables for console logging and allure for one test case.
 <a href="https://github.com/jdi-testing/jdi-dark/blob/master/jdi-dark-tests/src/test/java/com/epam/jdi/httptests/LoggingCustomizeTests.java" target="_blank">Test example in Java</a>